 Shawn and I discussed the idea of turning one wall of our living room into shelves for books and doodads.
-By replacing a couple of end tables and removing the need for a third table to support the TV we could free up floor space and give the room an open feeling.
+By replacing a couple of end tables and removing the need for a third table to support the TV we could free up floor space and open up the room.

-Once a week we transform the room into a meeting place for a group of friends to gather for Bible study and fellowship.
-Between the six dining room chairs, the couch, 2 easy chairs, and a backup stash of 8 folding chairs we’ve been able to offer a seat to anyone who visits, but a few extra feet of open floor space would be nice.
+We often transform the room into a meeting place for a group of friends to gather for Bible study and fellowship.
+Between the six dining room chairs, the couch, two easy chairs, and a stash of folding chairs we’ve been able to offer a seat to anyone who visits, but a few extra square feet of open floor space would be nice.

 The Internet offers an incredible wealth of pictures and ideas from DIY types who’ve undertaken similar projects.
 We captured photos of interest and worked out what we would use and change from each one.
-Neither of us wanted a huge free-standing “entertainment center” cabinet arrangement or built-in cabinets.
-That would only close the room in again.
+Neither of us wanted a huge free-standing “entertainment center” or built-in cabinets.
+That would only close the room.
+We wanted light and airy.

 We designed our wall around made-in-the-USA standards & brackets from Knape and Vogt.
-Their 80/180 series will support 320 pounds per pair of standards and given that our load would be a mix of books and lighter items we felt comfortable that our use would fall well below that limit.
-The standards and brackets can be purchased in several colors and we opted for white to match the trim.
-With the wood shelves painted to match the wall the shelves would become nearly invisible.
+Their 80/180 series will support 320 pounds per pair of standards and given that our load would be a mix of books and lighter items we felt comfortable that our application would fall well below that limit.
+The standards and brackets can be purchased in several colors and we opted for white to match the trim in the room.
+With the wood shelves painted to match the wall the shelves would be nearly invisible.

-To help visualize the projected shelf space and to get a handle on the work required I drew this planning diagram.
-Pictures are worth a thousand words when it comes to DIY.
-I also designed in space for the larger TV I will someday own.
+To help visualize the shelf space and to get a handle on the work required I drew this planning diagram.
+Sketches and pictures are worth a thousand words when it comes to DIY.
+(I also designed in reserved space for the larger TV I may someday own.)

-The doorbell and thermostat would have to move, and we would require an outlet closer to the TV.
-With a stud finder and a roll of painters tape I marked the studs so we could sit on the couch and discuss the plan.
-Married folks who do DIY and desire to remain in love must learn to communicate, give and take, and value each other’s input.
-Agreement between management and labor always pushes the idea closer to the reality of a successful project.
+The doorbell and thermostat would have to move, and we would require an electrical outlet closer to the TV.
+With a stud finder and a roll of tape I marked the studs so we could sit on the couch and discuss the plan.
+Married folks who do DIY and desire to remain in love must learn to communicate, practice give and take, and value each other’s input.
+Agreement pushes the idea closer to the reality of a successful project.

-Rather than reroute cables I replaced the doorbell with a wireless unit and repaired the gaping holes the builder left under the mounting panel.
-I planned to disconnect the thermostat and move it up about ten inches as the proposed shelf arrangement called for a shelf in its current location.
-The thermostat was mounted to a section of 2×4 spanning between two studs with the wire stapled in place behind with no slack.
-We decided to leave the thermostat alone and move the shelf instead, a possibility with the adjustable shelving.
+Rather than reroute cables I replaced the doorbell with a wireless unit.
+I planned to disconnect the thermostat and move it up ten inches as the proposed shelf arrangement called for a shelf in the current location.
+The thermostat was mounted to a section of 2×4 spanning two studs with the control wires stapled in place.
+There was no slack in the wire and sheetrock would have to be opened to allow a reroute.
+We decided to leave the thermostat alone for now and move the adjustable shelf instead.

-The TV mount centered in the wall was a welcomed addition to the room.
-I read all the directions before drilling anything and we had no issues with installation.
-Our small TV required no extender arms which were provided with the kit.
-But I saved all that extra hardware…for someday.
+The TV mount was a welcomed addition to the room.
+I read all the directions before drilling anything and had no issues with installation.
+Our small TV required no extender arms which were provided with the kit, but I saved all that extra hardware for the bigger TVs of someday.

-Next up was adding an outlet beside the TV.
-The wall has two outlets and by pulling out the receptacles to look (with the power off) I determined the outlet on the left was the end of the run.
-That box had room for another wire so I needed to run the wire from there up to the TV.
+Next up was adding an electrical outlet beside the TV.
+The wall has two outlets and by inspection (with the power off) I determined the outlet on the left was the end of that leg.
+I could extend the string of outlets by running an additional wire from there up to the TV for a third receptacle.